Chemotherapy Drug Linked To Persistent or Permanent Hair Loss

 A diagnosis of breast cancer is devastating.
 Losing hair temporarily due to chemotherapy adds to the devastation because it publicizes a very personal and private matter that the person is experiencing.
 When hair loss is permanent, the indelible mark of cancer remains, adversely affecting the feelings of complete physical and emotional recovery.

 It is suspected that Sanofi-Aventis hid the side-effect of permanent hair loss in an attempt to boost sales in the highly competitive field of breast cancer medications.
-Studies show that there are comparable medications that can be used to treat breast cancer, that does not have the side-effect of alopecia, permanent hair loss.
+Studies show that there are comparable medications that can be used to treat breast cancer that do not have the side-effect of persistent or permanent hair loss, often called alopecia.

-When Sanofi-Aventis did not warn oncologists that Taxotere can cause permanent hair loss, it eliminated the potential of a patient’s full consent to treat with this medication.
+When Sanofi-Aventis did not warn oncologists that Taxotere, or Docetaxel, can cause permanent hair loss, it eliminated the potential of a patient’s full consent to treat with this medication.
 Because, without the knowledge of this side-effect, patients were unable to make informed decisions about their choices of treatment and their management of care.

 11/24/15 FDA Label Change – Taxotere to include permanent or irreversible alopecia

 The manufacturers who are liable for your suffering will undoubtedly try to get out of paying damages. you need a skilled and aggressive team of attorneys on your side.

 We have a long track record of success in obtaining compensation on behalf of clients, including nationally recognized verdicts and settlements in mass tort cases.
 Contact us today to get started.